Huangzizhou/microstructure_inflators/Documentation/notes.md

 Without `forceMSGridSize`, the marching square resolution is deduced from `maxArea`, and `maxArea` controls the both the interior resolution and the boundary extraction resolution (so that the boundary edges are roughly the same size as the interior edges triangle will create).

-Julian was using I was using `"forceMSGridSize": true` and `"marchingSquaresGridSize": 2048` for stress analysis.
+Julian was using `"forceMSGridSize": true` and `"marchingSquaresGridSize": 2048` for stress analysis, but lower resolutions such as 256 or 512 may already provide satisfactory results.